QuickMythril/idlecombos/README.md

 # idlecombos
+Because of Health No longer able to maintain.
 3.00 is supported Version. </br>
 IMPORTANT - When opening chests with the idlecombos app:</br>
 The game client can save an outdated inventory, overwriting some consumables.</br>